SRT

 SRT Demo

-2. Branches between the lines.
+3. Branches between the lines.
 The throwball went up and over a crotch which had one or more branches directly under it causing the rope strands to be separated by those branches.
 In this situation, it’s easiest to execute a basal anchor and SRT climb.
-Note: This requires more rope than other SRT scenarios.
+Note: This requires a longer rope AND a strong crotch given that DOUBLE our weight will be placed on the crotch.

-3. Change the position we are facing.
-If a hunter wanted to face a different direction than we would be in if we climbed up under a crotch, using a canopy anchor which captures the trunk and the crotch can be rigged to face any direction we want.
+4. Change the position we are facing.
+If a hunter wanted to face a different direction than we would be in if we climbed up under a crotch, there are a couple of ways to do so.
+As demonstrated in Scenario 8, a Basal Anchor on a wide crotch allows us to climb on one side of the crotch instead of in the middle of it.
+And using a canopy anchor which captures the trunk and the crotch (scenario 4) can be rigged to face any direction we want.
 Note: This technique can be complicated by the presence of branches lower on the tree, depending on number and location.

 6. No Viable Crotch.
 The tree has no viable crotches within reach of a throwball, only dead branches or small branches and therefore the anchor must capture the trunk.
-JRB has a solution, see scenario 5 and 6.
+See scenarios 5 & 6 below.

 Specific SRT Scenarios